stimulusreflex/stimulus_reflex/docs/guide/reflexes.md

 Note: **the method signature has to match.** If the Reflex action is expecting two arguments and doesn't receive two arguments, it will raise an exception.
 :::

-Note that you can only provide parameters to Reflex actions by calling the `stimulate` method with arguments; there is no equivalent for Reflexes declared with data attributes.
+Note that you can only provide parameters to Reflex actions by calling the `this.stimulate()` method with arguments; there is no equivalent for Reflexes declared with data attributes.

-### Combined data attributes with `stimulate()`
+### Combined data attributes with `this.stimulate()`

-`data-reflex-dataset="combined"` also works with the `stimulate()` function:
+`data-reflex-dataset="combined"` also works with the `this.stimulate()` function:

 ```html
 <div data-folder-id="<%= folder.id %>" data-controller="folders">